jfpuget/Kaggle_TrackML/README.md

 Running only the first two scripts produce a simplified model file named final.csv in the submissions/ directory.
 This file can be submited to Kaggle server to get a private LB score slightly above 0.787.

 Running the above scripts can take days.
 We provide final_150.py for faster runs.
 Edit the base_path and the number of workers in the pool before running it.
+Also create a directory final_150 in the submissions directory.
 That scipt runs in about 150 second per event with one i7 core and produces an output file named final_150.csv in the submissions/ directory.
 This file can be submitted to Kaggle server to yield a private LB score above 0.51.